 A car is a great big area target, and if you’re trapped in it, your first priority shouldn’t be “do something that keeps me here longer”.
 Never mind the fact that unless you’re in Baghdad you’ve got, as Tom Given says, “liability attached to every bullet.”
 Going to guns while in vehicles is an utter and absolute last resort.

-The reason we say that most of these classes are teaching irrelevant skills is:
+There are reasons we say that many of these classes are teaching irrelevant skills:

 - They are teaching for extremely unlikely, liability-laden scenarios.

 - They typically ignore the common threats; carjacking, roadrage, and only pay lip service to staying mobile.

 - Often, they don’t take into account unarmed occupants of the vehicles, or their safety.

 - They ignore the transitional environment, and the dangers/tactics associated with it.